russmckendrick/docker/moby-counter/README.md

 ### Redis

-The default is to use the Redis connection - the envrionment variables that control this:
+The default is to use the Redis connection - the environment variables that control this:

  * USE_REDIS_HOST
  * USE_REDIS_PORT